pcineverdies/gameboy_emulator/README.md

 The argument `--rom path` is required for the emulator to run.

-The argument `--fixed_fps` is optional, and fixes the fps of the program during exeuction
+The argument `--fixed_fps` is optional, and fixes the fps to ~59.7.
+This is done using audio synch, which means this is the only way to also enable audio in the emulator.

 The argument `--help` shows an help message for usage.